skilld-labs/trino-odbc/docs/markdown/support/odbc-support-and-limitations.md

 Note: SQLGetStmtOption is an ODBC 2.x function.
 It also supports [statement attributes](#supported-statements-attributes) if it is called from an ODBC 3 application.

 ## Supported Descriptor Fields
-Table of descriptor fields supported by the Amazon Timestream ODBC driver.\
+Table of descriptor fields supported by the Amazon Trino ODBC driver.\
 Currently only ARD is supported, these are fields supported in `SQLSetDescField`
 | Descriptor Field |
 |--------|